sstarr-tech/util/README.md

 # util
-A repository for header files i use withing projects.
+A repository of header files i use withing projects.

 # comm.h
 A header file to configere USART (RT) on embaded devices like ATmega 328P/ ATmega32u4 / ESP8266